This website uses cookies to ensure you get the best experience on our website. Learn more

 A claimant's right to compensation depends on whether personal injury is covered by the Act.

-If it is covered, the claimant may be entitled to a range of entitlements, including rehabilitation,
+If it is covered, the claimant may be entitled to a range of entitlements, including rehabilitation, compensation for loss of earnings, and lump sum compensation for permanent impairment.

 The personal injury must be of a kind covered by the Act, and it must have been sustained in the prescribed circumstances.